Skip to main content

 Castelar Street Elementary vs Fifty-Fourth Street Elementary

-Fifty-Fourth Street Elementary has a higher overall rating of 9.5/10 compared to 8.8/10.
+Castelar Street Elementary and Fifty-Fourth Street Elementary are very closely rated, both scoring around 7.7 out of 10.
 Castelar Street Elementary is significantly larger with 611 students, about 2.6× the size of Fifty-Fourth Street Elementary (232).
-In math proficiency, Castelar Street Elementary leads at 48.0%.
+In math proficiency, Castelar Street Elementary leads at 72.0%.

 Ratings Comparison